Gy-Hu/AIG2INV/USAGE.md

         * `--subset_range` : The range of data in benchmark to generate (e.g. `1`, `23`)
     * **note:**
         * There exists a list named `AigCaseBlackList`, which can exclude some cases from the benchmark (e.g. using `utils/check_proc.sh` to find those `hard-extraction` cases, and add them to the list. `echo "$count"` or `echo "$aag_files_and_count"` after sourcing)
+        * Delete the existing `dataset_xxxx/` folder before running the script

 ## Train the Model